rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 **Should I coat my FEP film?**

 Not needed in most cases, FEP (fluorinated ethylene propylene, invented by DuPont, sold under the brand name Teflon FEP) is already one of the most slippery materials known to science.
-Coating your FEP film with a hydrophobic substance like Rain-X may cause lousy quality prints.

 **Why is my FEP film so cloudy or hazy?**

 When new, the film is clear.
 But it is easily scratched by handling or cleaning.
 Use a soft tissue to soak resin when cleaning up the vat, do not aggressively wipe the film as even tissue will scratch it.
 These micro scratches cause the film to go cloudy.
-Buffing the film with a microfibre cloth will restore some clarity.
+Buffing the film with a microfiber cloth will restore some clarity.
 The film must be kept clear to ensure sharp and detailed prints.

 **When should I replace my FEP film?**